Japanese destroyer Tanikaze (1940): Later operations

 Tanikaze (background left) anchored in Rabaul in July 1943 alongside the destroyers (foreground) and Kiyonami (background right).

 On 9 July, Tanikaze departed to cover another troop transport run to Kolombangara, this time not seeing combat, then on the 13–15 July she steamed from Rabaul to Truk, where she stayed for four days.
 From the 19th she departed Truk to escort the aircraft carrier to Kure, arriving on the 24th, where she remained until 15 August to escort Jun'yō to Saeki, then to Singapore, then back to Kure, a journey which lasted until 11 September, and finally from 19–24 September Tanikaze escorted Jun'yō on a troop transport mission to Truk.
 From 26–28 September, she then escorted the light cruisers and on a troop transport run to Ponape and back to Truk, From 17–26 October, Tanikaze escorted the battleship fleet in search of US carriers, but no action occurred, and the force returned to Truk.
 On 31 October, Tanikaze escorted several large warships to Kure, during which the aircraft carrier Junyō was damaged by a torpedo from the submarine USS Halibut, prompting Tanikaze to rescue a pair of Junyō sailors which were thrown overboard by the explosion.
 They arrived on 6 November, where she was drydocked for repairs for the rest of the month.
 The "damage" caused by the 6-inch (152 mm) dud hit back during the battle of Kula Gulf was finally repaired.
 Tanikaze also had her "X" turret removed and replaced with 25 mm automatic cannons.
 Upon the refit's completion, she escorted the Shōkaku from Yokosuka to Truk and back.
-Tanikaze then finished off 1943 escorting the battleship from Yokosuka to Truk.
+Tanikaze then finished off 1943 escorting the battleship from Yokosuka to Truk, before leaving Truk on December 20.
+On the 25th, Yamato was attacked by the submarine USS Skate and mildly damaged by a torpedo hit, and in response Tanikaze joined the destroyer Yamagumo in closing to Skate's position for a depth charge attack, but failed to inflict damage as Skate escaped.

 Starting off 1944, Tanikaze escorted the heavy cruisers Kumano and on a troop transport run to Kavieng, then helped to tow the torpedoed troop ship Kiyozumi Maru to Truk, and from 10–27 January escorted tankers from Truk to Palau and back, then did the same for fleet units from 1–8 February, them from the 16th to 22nd escorted fleet units from Palau to Lingga.
 Then from 11 March to 26 April Tanikaze escorted convoys to Davao, Balikpapan, and Saipan, then escorted more convoys to Davao and Tawitawi.